 - Feelings of worthlessness, or excessive or inappropriate guilt

 - Diminished ability to think or concentrate

 - Suicide attempt or recurrent thoughts of death

 Some women are at higher risk than others for the development of postpartum depression such as women with a previous history of any type of depression, women with a family history of depression, adolescents and single mothers or mothers with little or no emotional or physical support.

 When you feel the blues setting in, remember the three keys to prevention and treatment: rest, exercise and nutrition.
 Women who engage in a regular program of activity every day, eat a healthy diet and rest when their baby is resting have a reduced incidence of the postpartum blues.
 Obtaining a good support system is essential.
 Family or partner support is crucial to giving the mother time for herself.

 Postpartum depression requires expert medical support.
-If you feel that you may have postpartum depression, call your doctor right away or see a psychiatrist to find out how to treat it.
+If you feel that you may have postpartum depression, call your doctor right away and start treatment.